 Well, we are rapidly approaching those “last few days” to Christmas and are finishing off most of our Christmas Crafts for Kids, as well as Kids Christmas Cards.
-Both children said they wanted to make a gift for their friends.. so… on for some cute Star Crafts for Kids.
+Both children said they wanted to make a gift for their friends.. so… on for some cute Star Crafts for Kids – these are also a fanastic use for broken crayon pieces.
+A wonderful way to upcycle crayons and avoid landfill!

 FINALLY (it only took me about 3 years to do so), we made recycled star crayons!
 We have a hole tub worth of crayons and the kids don’t really use them anymore, so it was a good opportunity to “recycle” and make upcycled crayons stars!